Omar Al Futtaim: Career

 Al Futtaim was appointed as Vice Chairman of Orient Insurance in 2001.
-Since 2010 he has served as chairman of Emirates Investment Bank and Al Futtaim HC Securities, vice chairman of Orient Insurance, and a director of the Commercial Bank of Dubai.
+Since 2010 he has served as chairman of Emirates Islamic and Al Futtaim HC Securities, vice chairman of Orient Insurance, which is part of Al-Futtaim Group, and a director of the Commercial Bank of Dubai.
 He is also a Board Member of the Dubai Chamber of Commerce and Industry and a Member of the Dubai Economic Council and Emirates National Development Program.